Itsdenty/Journal-App/README.md

 ### Installing

-Git cloning this app or downloading the app and following the standard android app installation guied is sufficient.
+Git cloning this app or downloading the app and following the standard android app installation guide is sufficient.

 ## Running the tests